RijulBhardwaj/Data_Analysis_Agent/README.md

 1. **Setup**:
    - Install necessary packages.
    - Configure the API key for OpenAI.
+We use the gpt 3.5 turbo model in this.

 2. **Agent Creation**:
    - **`create_agent`**: Reads a CSV file into a Pandas DataFrame and creates an agent using LangChain's `create_pandas_dataframe_agent`.